 12 The calculations and necessary data will be made available to the states.

-- align with the areas (or populations) used to make transport planning decisions compared with SA1s. - To determine which of these approaches represents the better alternative to use in the assessment, the Commission compared the ability of the SA2s and square kilometres to respond to the concerns raised by states.
+78 To determine which of these approaches represents the better alternative to use in the assessment, the Commission compared the ability of the SA2s and square kilometres to respond to the concerns raised by states.

 Issue 3.1 - Volatility